uhub/awesome-actionscript-sorted/README.md

 * [Inspirit Image](https://github.com/hgupta9/InspiritImage) - Actionscript 3.0 library for FFT, SURF, edge detection, fluid solver, etc
 * [Inspirit GPUImage](https://github.com/inspirit/GPUImage) - AS3 framework for GPU-based image processing
 * [Flash-Animated-GIF-Library](https://github.com/theturtle32/Flash-Animated-GIF-Library) - A wicked fast and robust AS3 library for playing Animated GIFs in Flash.
+* [async-gif-decoder](https://github.com/honzabrecka/async-gif-decoder) - An asynchronous GIF decoder written in ActionScript 3 that lets you play animated GIFs in flash without freezing the UI.
+* [as3potrace](https://github.com/PowerflasherBR/as3potrace) - POTrace implementation in AS3, to trace bitmap images to vector.
+* [ATF-Encoder](https://github.com/plepers/ATF-Encoder) - Pure AS3 librairies for encode/decode ATF (Adobe Texture Format) files.

 ### Font